 - The CHARTER (or the “why”) defines why the team is in existence and provides clarity for team members.
 It focuses on the customers, purpose, team goals, and team vision.

 - The DESIGN (or the “what”) is the architecture of the systems and structure of the team.
 It focuses on the core work processes, roles and responsibilities, procedures and norms, and systems.

 - The RELATIONSHIP (or the “how”) is the area in which team members understand how to relate to each other.
 In this element, the focus is on trust and respect, communications, cohesion, and synergy.

 In high-performance teams, these areas are not independent.
 They all impact each other and the outcomes expected of the team.
 However, there is a sequence that must drive their development.
-The charter must be clear before a team can be designed and a team must be designed well to reduce relationship problems.
+The charter must be clear to design the team and to reduce relationship problems.

 Once the team’s charter, design, and relationship are established and agreed upon, the team will show the following characteristics:

 - Interdependence and shared leadership

 In a high-performance team environment, the group becomes self-governing with facilitative guidance.
 The team is organized around core processes, and employees possess many skills, are governed by principles, and view each other as partners.
 They also demonstrate an atmosphere of shared leadership and can make decisions.

 Communication is a cornerstone of how well teams interact, perform, and, ultimately, produce results.
 High-Performance teams are aware that perceptions are often based on past experiences and can vary from person to person.
 They can also get in the way of communication.
 However, high-performance teams can learn to use verbal and non-verbal communication and active listening skills to avoid misunderstandings and loss of productivity in a team environment.